-The icon for the determined scene will appear in the upper right of the screen.
+The icon for the determined scene, and the IS mode icon will appear on the screen.
 For details on the icons that appear, see "Scene Icons" (p.
-187).
+184) and "IS Mode Icons" (p.
+185).

-Choosing the subject to focus on (Tracking AF)
+$ilde{ m b}$ Choosing the subject to focus on (Tracking AF)

-After pressing the \blacktriangle button and displaying +, point the camera so that + is on the subject you want to focus on.
+After pressing the $\blacktriangle$ button and displaying +, point the camera so that + is on the subject you want to focus on.
 Press and hold the shutter button halfway to display a blue frame where focus and exposure will be maintained (Servo AF).
 Press the shutter button fully to shoot.